silnrsi/unicode-resources/docs/faq.md

 ### *How do I add characters to my entity block?*

-First, check thoroughly that your character is not already in [Unicode](https://www.unicode.org) (See [collation charts](https://www.unicode.org/charts/collation/), {link:EncodingResources Unicode Encoding Resources} or [charts](https://www.unicode.org/charts) ) or within {link:SILPUAassignments SIL’s Corporate PUA Assignments}.
+First, check thoroughly that your character is not already in [Unicode](https://www.unicode.org) (See [collation charts](https://www.unicode.org/charts/collation/) or [charts](https://www.unicode.org/charts) ) or within [SIL Private Use Area - Assignments](pua-assignments.md).
 Second, if you do not find a suitable character contact your entity Unicode representative.

 ### *How do I submit characters for inclusion in the SIL corporate PUA (the corporation-wide block)?*